 In an on-stage conversation at WEF 2019, held in Davos, Switzerland, Sir David Attenborough joined the then Duke of Cambridge for a discussion about his career, the urgent environmental challenges we face, and his advice to the next generation of leaders.

-A one to one between our Ambassador, Sir David Attenborough and HRH Duke of Cambridge saw them call on political and business leaders to protect the natural world through a global deal for nature and people – an agreement which has the potential to halt and reverse the loss of nature, and protect our planet.
+A one to one between our Ambassador, Sir David Attenborough and HRH the Duke of Cambridge (now Prince of Wales) saw them call on political and business leaders to protect the natural world through a global deal for nature and people – an agreement which has the potential to halt and reverse the loss of nature, and protect our planet.

 They discussed Sir David’s decades of work, from his first ever documentary series sixty years ago to our upcoming series Our Planet, which will be released on 5th April.
 The pair also watched a short clip about the impact of climate change on the Arctic from the series.
 The ground-breaking, eight-part series will showcase the planet's most precious species and fragile habitats.

 A New Deal For Nature

 Sir David spoke of his lifelong ambition to create societal affinity with the natural world through his work, and the need now for this affinity to translate into real, collective action to protect our planet.
 The pair discussed the urgent, environmental challenges that our generation is currently faced with, and the opportunities for global leaders and citizens to tackle them – before it’s too late.

 Sir David Attenborough said: “We have to recognise that every breath of air we take, every mouthful of food we take comes from the natural world.
 And that if we damage the natural world, we damage ourselves…We have the power.
 We have the knowledge to actually live in harmony with nature.”

 A new global deal for nature and people would put the environment at the heart of our economic, political, social and financial systems and would integrate efforts to tackle climate change, biodiversity declines, threats to the environment of the high seas and development.